SaaS Economics

 Read the table by mechanism, not just by magnitude.
 The three usage-based names cluster at or above 106% on consumption that grows without a purchase decision.
 The two seat-based names split: Atlassian sustains 120%+ through deliberate, contracted expansion, while Asana sits below 100% because seat expansion is a sale that has to be made, repeatedly, and right now it is not clearing the churn line.

 The headline numbers can converge (Datadog and Atlassian both near 120%) while the engine underneath them is completely different.
-That distinction is the whole point.
+That distinction is the whole point, and it is why a single retention number lifted out of an S-1 read like an operator would can mislead as easily as it informs.

 The NRR arbitrage: why expansion economics diverge